Discussion Papers 1992. No. 16.

 culture (although often profitably utilizes it); but it is a similarly important commercial,

-administrative, cultural (including educational), religioits, military, health care, etc.
+administrative, cultural (including educational), religioits, military, health care, etc. central

 place, too.